Why Study Anthropology at Fisher?

 You will receive instruction in all four fields of anthropology:

-Biological/Physical Anthropology — human origins, evolution, and biological variation.
+Biological Anthropology — scientific evaluation of human origins, evolution, and both genetic and phenotypic variation.

-Archaeology — excavation, interpretation, and reconstruction of past human cultures, and cultural evolution.
+Archaeology — reconstruction and interpretation of past human civilizations and cultural change.

 Opportunities and Activities